viet34tqc/next-auth-without-next-auth/README.md

 ## Why use sessions and cookies over JWT for authentication?

 For this project, I'm following the document from the author of `lucia-auth`.
 Check out <https://lucia-auth.com/> for more information.
-There are some reasons for it
+There are some reasons why I use session and cookie instead of JWT:

 - It's much easier to revoke a login.
 If we use JWT, we need a blacklist table, which we need to check on every requests.
 With sessions, you can just delete the session from the database.
 - It's simpler.
 You don't have have to deal with access Token, refresth token, csrf token and their expiration